 When a person dies (known as “the decedent”), Maryland law requires a specific process to manage and distribute the person’s property—their belongings, real estate they own, accounts in their name, etc. This process is called “estate administration.”

 The decedent may or may not have left a will.
 If the decedent had a will, whoever has or finds the will of the decedent is required to send the will to the Register of Wills in the county where the decedent lived at the time of death.
 A will, however, has no power until it has been admitted to probate.
 In Maryland there are two kinds of probate – administrative and judicial.
 Administrative probate is for uncontested wills and is handled by the county Register of Wills.
 Judicial probate is usually for contested wills, and is handled by the county Orphan’s Courts.

 If the decedent did not have a will, that means he or she has died “intestate.”
 Maryland intestacy law designates who will inherit property from someone who dies intestate.
 Maryland law also sets out a priority of who inherits property first and the percentage of the decedent’s property each person has the right to inherit.

 There are two types of estate administration: one for “regular estates” and one for “small estates.”
-Small estates are governed by a simpler set of rules than regular estates; this page can help you determine whether an estate qualifies as a small estate or regular estate.
+Small estates are governed by a simpler set of rules than regular estates; the third article in this series can help you determine whether an estate qualifies as a small estate or regular estate.

 There are a number of steps in managing an estate.
-These articles will explain more.
-See the Estate Management links.
+The following articles in this series will explain each step in more detail.